Roasted Frozen Broccoli

 - Onion powder

-Can I put Frozen Broccoli in oven without defrosting?
+Can I put Frozen Broccoli in the oven without defrosting it ?

 - Do not let your broccoli thaw: the broccoli should go straight from freezer to a preheated oven.
 Do not let your broccoli thaw before cooking, as this can result in it becoming mushy.